 As the famous TV ad said, four out of five dentists recommend Colgate toothpaste … on Earth.
 But, what about in space?

-Researchers from UNLV’s College of Engineering and School of Dental Medicine have teamed with NASA and Colgate-Palmolive to find out just how effective the personal care brand’s oral health products might be on periodontal disease or cavity-causing bacteria growing in the mouths of Earthlings working — and maybe even one day living — among the cosmos.
+Researchers from UNLV’s College of Engineering and School of Dental Medicine teamed with NASA and Colgate-Palmolive to find out just how effective the personal care brand’s oral health products might be on periodontal disease or cavity-causing bacteria growing in the mouths of Earthlings working — and maybe even one day living — among the cosmos.

 “There are many great oral hygiene products.
-But if you think about long-term space travel, there’s no guarantee that the Earth methods will work in zero gravity,” said project collaborator Jeffrey Ebersole, an immunologist and associate dean for research at UNLV’s School of Dental Medicine.
+But if you think about long-term space travel, there’s no guarantee that the Earth methods will work in zero gravity,” said Ebersole, an immunologist and associate dean for research at UNLV’s School of Dental Medicine.
 “This experiment will help push the envelope on understanding how one deals with oral health — both maintaining quality oral care and treating diseases— in space.”

 In 2019, Colgate-Palmolive, working in conjunction with NASA’s Center for the Advancement of Science in Space, approached UNLV about growing oral biofilms on the International Space Station.
 The UNLV researchers’ proposal was accepted by Colgate and NASA following a rigorous review process and development phase that was made lengthier by pandemic restrictions that slowed the acquisition of U.S. and overseas parts needed for fabrication and development.
 What’s more, university scientists, Colgate microbiologists, and a payload implementation team from Teledyne-Brown Engineering were unable to conduct onsite office and lab work for months.